 The IAB-MT shall have capability to follow the frame timing change of the reference cell in connected state.
 The uplink frame transmission takes place before the reception of the first detected path (in time) of the corresponding downlink frame from the reference cell.
+IAB-MT belonging to local area IAB-MT class as defined in clause 4.4.2 and also capable of carrier aggregation shall use the SpCell as the reference cell for deriving the IAB-MT transmit timing for cells in the PTAG.
 IAB-MT initial transmit timing accuracy, gradual timing adjustment requirements are defined in the following requirements.

 12.2.1.2 Requirements